s3nh/markov_chain/README.md

 You can use it by yourself by using load_and_gen.py file with your own configuration.
-PM me please if you are interested in songdick.pkl file.
+PM me please if you are interested in songdict.pkl file.
 It is too large to upload it on git ;)

 # TO do